+Figure 34 Monthly availability and reliability trends of Federated CLOUD.

-Figure 17 Monthly availability and reliability trends of Federated CLOUD.
+Figure 31 Monthly availability and reliability trends of Federated CLOUD.

 Figure 34 shows the availability and reliability trends for the cloud providers: differently from the values computed for the EGI Production Infrustructure, they are not weighted on the capacity deployed by the size, so that small RCs influence the global trends in the same way than the bigger ones; besides the occurrence of problems in small RCs is higher than in the larger ones, so this explains why the average availability and reliability figures of Federated CLOUD are lower than the EGI ones.